Home / How to implement ISO 27001 / How to Implement ISO 27001 Annex A 5.7 Threat intelligence

 How to Implement ISO 27001 Annex A 5.7 Threat intelligence

-Implementing ISO 27001 Annex A 5.7 is the strategic process of gathering, analyzing, and distributing Threat Intelligence to inform risk-based decision-making.
+Implementing ISO 27001 Annex A 5.7 is the strategic process of gathering, analysing, and distributing Threat Intelligence to inform risk-based decision-making.
 It requires organizations to filter global security feeds against their specific asset inventory to identify relevant vulnerabilities, document the business impact, and execute targeted remediation actions to preemptively secure critical systems against evolving attack vectors.

-ISO 27001 Annex A Threat Intelligence Implementation Checklist
+ISO 27001 Threat Intelligence Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 5.7.
 Compliance with this control requires a manual, analytical process to identify, filter, and act upon security threats relevant to your specific technology stack, not just a passive subscription to a news feed.